MANDATORY

 Leave it on for an hour.

-Remove and destroy the old bedding and anything like cardboard which might harbor eggs or mites or lice while waiting the hour to pass.
+might harbor eggs or mites or lice while waiting the hour to pass.

-When the hour is up use a gentle puppy shampoo in very warm water to wipe off remaining or excess Olive oil from the rat.
+gentle puppy shampoo in very warm water to wipe off remaining or excess Olive oil from the rat.

 Be careful not to get the water hot enough to burn, and don't let your rat or rats get chilled.